 Start Talking About Money

 Okay, so you know talking about your finances with your significant other is important.
-But where the hell do you even start?!
-Tina B. Tessina, Ph.D., psychotherapist (aka Dr. Romance) and author of Dr. Romance's Guide to Finding Love Today, gives us the tools to get going.
+But where do you even start?
+Tina B. Tessina, Ph.D., psychotherapist (aka Dr. Romance) and author of Dr. Romance’s Guide to Finding Love Today, gives us the tools to get going.

 1. Share your different attitudes about money.

 This might include buying a new home or having a baby.
-The previous step should lead you naturally into a further discussion of your long-term goals, and into a discussion about the specific steps you need to follow to reach them.
+The previous step should lead you naturally into a further discussion of your long-term goals and the specific steps you need to follow to reach them.
 Steps should include saving and/or raising money to realize your goals, as well as a plan for how long you think it will take.

-5. Discuss how the plan is going on a weekly basis.
+5. Discuss how the plan is going on a regular basis.

-Keep each other informed about how your plans are going.
-This is a good time to discuss the bills that need to be paid, changes in income or expenses, and what you need to do to accommodate the changes.
+Check in with your partner every week or so to keep each other informed about how your plans are going.
+This is a good time to discuss bills that need to be paid, changes in income or expenses, and what you need to do to accommodate the changes.

 6. Keep talking.